oroinc/documentation/commerce/configuration_guide/menu/index.rst

 Menus Configuration
 -------------------

 In this section you will learn how to configure the menus globally, per organization/website, or for your own use only.
-You also will learn the various kinds of menus in OroCommerce and OroCRM management console and OroCommerce front store.
+You also will learn the various kinds of menus in OroCommerce and OroCRM management console and OroCommerce storefront.

 .. contents:: :local:
     :depth: 1